metalcarratt/ministry/current_words.md

 ## recent ministry / experience

+#### 16 Mar 26
+- always think and pray positvely for people, believing all things for them. do not believe any of Satan's lie that they are weak, lowly or fleshly.
+- the people around us are God's will. enjoy what the Lord has given _now_. consider the ones to care for based on His present arrangement.

 #### 2 Mar 26

 Maybe the Lord wants me to be more desperate in my prayer.
 My prayer is so weak, so low.
 Even though I pour out, there is not much feeling, not much desperation.